Yoshi-E/ArmaRconDiscordBot/modules/arma/README.md

 ```
 ## Core Events

- * Log new: Triggered when a new log file is created and used.1
+ * Log new: Triggered when a new log file is created and used.
+Gives old and new log.
- * Log line: Triggered whenever a log line is read
+ * Log line: Triggered whenever a log line is read.
+Gives timestamp and message.
- * Log line filtered: Triggered whenever a non "cluttered" log line is read
+ * Log line filtered: Triggered whenever a non "cluttered" log line is read.
+Gives timestamp, message and regexMatch.

 ## Arma 3 features
 Provides recent mission data in a list grouped by mission.<br>